5:00 PM – 5:30 PM

 Todd Cuppia, Managing Director, Balance Sheet Risk Management, Chatham Financial

-Kalen Van Maanen, Director, Client Relationship Management, Chatham Financial
+Kalen Van Maanen, Managing Director, Chatham Financial

 Breakout 3: Assessing the Competitive Landscape and Impact on Bank Capital Raising and M&A Activity